The direct democracy paradox: Microtargeting and issue ownership in Swiss online political ads

 The third research question focuses on the federal elections in October 2023 and the issues promoted in ad campaigns.
-As described in~\ref{CA_Federal Election}, each ad published in the month before the federal elections is labelled with a relevance flag and with up to 3 keywords related to the topics discussed in the ad.
+As described in the Federal Election Subsection, each ad published in the month before the federal elections is labeled with a relevance flag and with up to 3 keywords related to the topics discussed in the ad.
 Thanks to this data-processing procedure, it is possible to investigate whether parties discuss different issues during federal elections or promote different views on the same issues (\textbf{RQ3.a}).

 Figure~\ref{fig:top_topic_correlation} shows the share of impressions by party for the top ten topics by impressions.
 Most issues are promoted exclusively by one party or by a few parties that are close to each other on the political spectrum.
 For example, the issues of ``Business \& Regulation'' and ``Taxation \& Public Finance'' are almost only represented by the SVP, the FDP, and Die Mitte.
 Most of the impressions on the issue of ``Civil Liberties \& Rights'' (which includes topics such as abortion, drugs liberalization, and freedom of speech) are shared by the SVP and the FDP; on the other hand, most of the impressions on the issue ``Agriculture \& Food Security'' are shared by the SVP and Die Mitte.
 Instead, issues related to ``Pensions \& Retirement'', ``Climate \& Environment'', ``Energy \& Policy'', and ``Foreign Relations'' (which covers topics such as EU relations, NATO, or the war in Ukraine) are shared almost exclusively by the SP and the GRÜNE.
 They also focus heavily on ``Family \& Youth Policy'', ``Gender \& LGBTQ+ Rights'', ``Social Justice \& Equality'', and ``Political Spectrum'' (including topics such as progressive policies and liberalism).
 However, other issues transcend traditional political divides, receiving support from parties that would otherwise be considered ideologically distant.
 These include ``Education System'' (shared by the SVP, the FDP, and the SP), ``Infrastructure \& Mobility'' (shared by the GRÜNE and the SVP), Housing \& Rent'' (shared by the SP, the GRÜNE and the FDP), ``Healthcare System'' (shared by the SP, the GRÜNE and Die Mitte), and ``Economy \& labour'' (shared by all parties except the GLP and Die Mitte).